walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/IdentityRecovery.md

 import WalletSDK
 import WalletSDKKeychainRecovery

-let configuration = WalletConfiguration(identity: .init(
+let configuration = WalletConfiguration(signingIdentity: .init(
     recoveryProviders: [KeychainIdentityRecovery(namespace: "my-wallet")]
 ))
 ```

-Apps can replace this integration with ``WalletIdentityRecoveryProvider``.
+Apps can replace this integration with ``IdentityRecoveryProvider``.
 Providers
 receive secret bytes and must protect them, scope access, and reject conflicting records.
 The SDK verifies local readback before accepting submission.
 OS acknowledgment does not
 prove cloud delivery, restoration on another device, or deletion of other device copies.